Authors: Claudia Bortolussi; Dr. Beatrice Schär

 Keywords: Seraccess, automatic glucose measurement, method comparison

 Securecell’s SeraMaster device is designed to measure blood glucose using the intravenous path.
-It has already been tested in laboratory environment, using pre-stored blood samples.
+It has already been tested in a laboratory environment, using blood from voluntary blood donation.
 In this work, we go one step further and evaluate the SeraMaster in a clinical environment.
 This enables us to test a real-case scenario and estimate the performance over the expected physiological blood glucose range.

 The clinical study has been carried out at BBraun Medical Care AG, Oerlikon.
 It contains five 6-hour measurement sessions from five different subjects, all in good health.
 During each measurement session, blood samples are collected every 15-20 minutes.
 To cover a wide glucose spectrum, the subjects are given 75 grams of glucose at the beginning of the measurement.
 After two hours, the subjects are given a glass of orange juice, after two more hours lunch.
 The glucose level in each sample is measured with the SeraMaster and with YSI for reference.

 The blood glucose measurement accuracy is evaluated in terms of mean absolute relative difference (MARD):